husomichael/Community-Soundboard/README.md

 # Community Soundboard Template

-A website for my friends and a passion project to explore and expand my dev knowledge and toolkit.
+A starter template for hosting a soundboard for a community of friends.

 ## Prerequisites